FAQ:Opening and Saving Files

 Why does Audacity create a folder full of .au files when I save a project?

 Audacity breaks long tracks into small pieces so it can edit them more efficiently.
 When you save an AUP project file, Audacity stores all the pieces in a _data folder that has the same name as the AUP file.
-For example, "song.aup" will open the pieces inside the "song_data" folder.
+For example, saving "song.aup" saves the required data pieces as AU files inside the "song_data" folder.

 To learn more about working with Audacity projects, please see Audacity Projects.

 In the event of a crash while Audacity has unsaved data (such as a recording that has not yet been saved as a project, or an existing project with unsaved changes), Audacity will attempt to recover that data on next launch of Audacity.
-See Recovery for fuller details.
+See Automatic Crash Recovery for full details.

 Can Audacity import or export formats like WMA, AC3 or iTunes files (M4A/MP4)?